 For more information, please visit their web site at:

 FUNDING FOR CONFERENCE TRAVEL

 This support is available to students whose conference papers deal directly with the dissertation.
 A maximum of $350 per year may be reimbursed for travel, lodging and meals.
 Request must be approved by the Chair of the department prior to attending the conference.
-This application must be accompanied by a photocopy of the invitation or acceptance of the paper, and by a letter from the Chair of the dissertation committee confirming that the paper is related to the thesis, or from the graduate adviser if student is not yet advanced.
+This application must be accompanied by a photocopy of the invitation or acceptance of the paper, and by a letter from the Chair of the dissertation committee confirming that the paper is related to the thesis.
+Students who have not yet advanced to candidacy may also be considered if funds are available; please consult with the graduate adviser.

 Click here to download the application form.